Strugglemeat/supercolumnsgg-disasm/README.md

 # supercolumnsgg-disasm
 dissasembly of Super Columns for Sega Game Gear

-you'll need wla-z80 and wlalink in the same directory
+you'll need wla-z80 and wlalink to reassemble

 disasm is from Emulicious